 Step Seven: After copying is completed.
 Go to People hub to get your contacts.

-Transfer contacts from Email accounts or Social Network accounts
+Transfer contacts from Email accounts or Social Network accounts to Windows Phone

 The contacts stored on an email accounts such as Outlook, Google, Microsoft Office 365 or even social network accounts like Facebook, Twitter or LinkedIn can be imported into your phone.
 Here’s how to do that,